Give us a call

 Is it okay to reroof over a house's existing shingles?

-How do I know when I need to replace my roof In Minnesota?
+How do I know when I need to replace my roof in Minnesota?

 There are a few signs that could mean your Minnesota roof needs to be replaced.
 If you see leaks or water damage in your home, it is one of the most obvious signs.
 This can occur if the flashing around vents and skylights is loose or corroded, or if the shingles are missing, cracked, or damaged.
 If the shingles are curling, buckling, or losing granules, this is another indication that your roof may need to be replaced.
 This frequently indicates that the shingles are nearing the end of their lifespan.